Aslaviero/express-notetaker/README.md

 WHEN I click on the Write icon in the navigation at the top of the page THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column

+## Software used:

+-Node.js
+-Express.js
+-RESTful API
+-HTML 5
+-CSS 3
+-Javascript
+-Bootstrap 5
+-VS Code
+-Heroku

+## Description:
+This project uses Express.js to build an app that will let you create and save notes from a JSON file.

+Video of project:
+Link to github:
+Link to Heroku: